How important is timing entry into the market when investing your money?

 Guillermo tries to predict when his chosen funds are at their lowest, to maximize his return.
 He aims to time his entry to the market on a dip.
 His goal is to buy shares at the lowest cost so he can hold more units.
 Guillermo invests $2,600.
 This enables him to purchase 60 units of ABC at $43.33 per unit.

 Gabriel opts for a dollar-cost averaging approach.
-He invests a total of $2,600 in his registered retirement savings plan (RRSP) but divided into $100 every two weeks when his employer pays him.
+He invests a total of $2,600 in his registered retirement savings plan (RRSP) but divided it into $100 every two weeks when his employer pays him.
 With the first deposit, he buys two units of ABC.
 Two weeks later, the stock market falls and so does the unit price of ABC.
 This time, his $100 deposit allows him to purchase 2.5 units of ABC.
 With market fluctuations and consistent investments over a longer time period, the $2,600 in total that he invests allows him to buy 65 fund units in one year, at an average cost of $40 per unit.

-Based on market index data, we know that a $10,000 investment made 20 years ago could now be worth over $60,000, but only if you stayed invested in the market1.
-Missing the 10 best days in the market during those 20 years would have reduced it to around $30,0001.
+Based on market index data, we know that a $10,000 investment made 20 years ago could now be worth over $60,000, but only if you stayed invested in the market.1 Missing the 10 best days in the market during those 20 years would have reduced it to around $30,000.1

-Growth of $10,000 in the S&P 500 Index, 20 years ending 12/31/21
+Growth of $10,000 in the S&P 500 Index, 20 years ending 12/31/24

 This disadvantage may be countered using the dollar-cost averaging approach, which allows you to stay invested in the markets at all times.
 The important thing is to consider your investment time horizon, financial objectives, and risk profile.
 That’s where an advisor can help you to find the best solution for your unique needs.